-- How to apply
+- How to apply and where

-- What you should expect to pay
+- What you will have to pay

-Who needs to get a shotgun certificate?
+Who should get a shotgun certificate?

 How to get a shotgun certificate

 You can apply for a shotgun certificate here by downloading the application form or get an application form from the shotgun licensing unit of your local police force.
 Find your local police force here.
 Different police forces have different procedures.
 Some allow you to apply online.